T-Cell Immunotherapies

 Project summary

+The EORTC Quality of Life Group has initiated the Phase I-II development of an international health-related quality of life module for patients with haematological malignancies treated with chimeric antigen receptor (CAR) T-cell therapy or T-cell engaging antibodies.
 Phase I includes a literature review and interviews with healthcare professionals and patients.
-The aim is to compile a comprehensive list with relevant quality of life issues for patients treated with CAR T-cell therapy or T-cell engaging antibodies.
-We plan to complete phase I by March 2025.
+The aim is to compile a comprehensive list of relevant quality of life issues for patients treated with CAR T-cell therapy or T-cell engaging antibodies.
+Phase II involves converting the selected issues into items.

 Achievements

-Current status:
+Currents status:

 Future plans